 Frisky is a significant part of the episode’s plot and appears in multiple scenes performing complex on-screen commands.
-However, as part of the storyline, Moesha wrestles the dog down after Dorian forgets Frisky’s stop command, prompting him to act aggressively.
+However, as part of the storyline, Moesha wrestles the dog down after Dorian forgets Frisky’s stop command.

 Frisky never appears in another episode.
 As a result, we don’t know whether or not he stars in any other TV shows or movies, as the actor’s name is never revealed in the credits.

 In a Season 6 episode of Seinfeld, The Doodle, Kramer unleashes a Bulldog named Buford to chase Newman.
 The postal worker had mocked Kramer by eating the last Mackinaw peach, a type of fruit that only stays ripe for two weeks.

 Buford only appears in one scene during the episode.
 However, some believe he was initially intended to be a more significant part of the plot.
 The scene where Newman confesses to having fleas originally included his account of the attack.

 Because of Newman not referencing Buford in the fleas scene, Buford’s attack on Newman seems unprompted.
 However, the old cliché of dogs attacking mailmen was enough for the viewers to buy the motive without additional context.

 As with some other dogs on this list, Buford’s appearance goes uncredited.
 As a result, we don’t know the dog’s name or whether he appeared in other on-screen projects.
 We do know he never again appears in Seinfeld.